IbrahimMhSaeed/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 then
   # Commands to be executed if the condition is true
 else
-  # Commands to be executed if the condition is false (optional)
+  # Commands to be executed if the condition is false
 fi
 ```